jlrickert/zet/docs/338/README.md

----
-title: Deploying a sveltkit app on AWS
+# Deploying a sveltkit app on AWS
-tags:
-  - webdev
-  - aws
-  - svelte
----

 I need to learn how to use AWS and decided to launch a simple SveltKit app on AWS.
 This will be a simple app that has a nodejs backend service with a REST